ostdotcom/website-docupony/platform/docs/guides/create-user-wallet.md

 This guide is divided into two major sections, **Server Side** section and **Mobile App** section.
 The segregation of **Server Side** logic and **Mobile App** logic will help developers understand the flows individually.

 ## Prerequisites
-* Make sure you have created your Brand Token via [OST Platform](https://platform.ost.com)
+* Make sure you have created your Token via [OST Platform](https://platform.ost.com)
     * This [token creation](/platform/docs/1-create/) guide walks you through the token creation flow
     * Go to [Developers page](https://platform.ost.com/testnet/developer) inside OST Platform dashboard to get access to API key and API secret
 * Integrate one of the available OST Platform Server Side SDKs into your application